 Monnit chose the 900Mhz frequency for its performance characteristics (much better range through obstacles than 2.4Ghz) and "openness" of the frequency.
 Operating at 900Mhz limits the ability to deploy sensors to a specific region (North America only).

-The chipset used by Monnit for our wireless sensors also supports 868MHz as well as 433MHz.
-Support for international markets will utilize these two frequencies for best performance.
+The chipset used by Monnit for our wireless sensors also supports 868MHz, 433MHz as well as 920MHz.
+Support for international markets will utilize these three frequency ranges for best performance.

 A: During testing of sensor networks prior to shipping of the product, the networks are formed and the gateways choose a channel to transmit on.
 When you receive the product, that channel stays constant until reset by the user.